-Sentry South 26-2 M4 Range
+Sentry South 26-2 M4 range

 |Downloads:

-This work, Sentry South 26-2 M4 Range [Image 2 of 2], by SGT Benjamin Tomlinson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Sentry South 26-2 M4 range [Image 4 of 4], by SPC Cliffaniqua Mcintosh, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.